 The spending plan for fiscal 2013, which begins July 1, maintains the real property tax rate of 29.2 cents per $100 of assessed value for all properties.
-But council members have warned that city staff is saying a 2-cent increase will be needed in order to balance the budget in fiscal 2014.
+But council members have warned that in order to balance the budget in fiscal 2014.

 With the council’s decision “a possible $2 million deficit has become a $2.3 million deficit,” Moore said.
 “I’ve been concerned about the [fiscal] 2014 budget all the way along here.
 My concern has gotten deeper here tonight.
 I don’t think it’s anything we can’t take care of next year, but we’ve just made our job a lot harder.”

 Pierzchala said he found it “very disturbing” that the council would make budget changes so late in the process without knowing the full ramifications or knowing how the city would pay for the pay increases in the future.